Peppa Pig

-Peppa Pig is a British preschool animated television series by Astley Baker Davies.
-The show follows Peppa, an anthropomorphic female piglet, and her family, as well as her peers portrayed as other animals.
+Peppa Pig is a British preschool animated children's television series created by Neville Astley and Mark Baker.
+Produced by Hasbro Entertainment and Karrot Animation and formerly Astley Baker Davies, the show follows Peppa, an anthropomorphic piglet, and her family and friends portrayed as other animals.
 The show first aired on 31 May 2004.
-The seventh season began broadcasting on 5 March 2021.
+The ninth series began broadcasting in summer 2025.
 Peppa Pig has been broadcast in over 180 countries.

-Peppa herself has been voiced by several different performers through the years.
-Lily Snowden-Fine provided her voice in season one and Cecily Bloom in season two, then Harley Bird, five years old when she started, acquired the role for thirteen years until stepping down after season six.
-The role was taken over by Amelie Bea Smith.
-John Sparkes, Morwenna Banks, Richard Ridings, Oliver May and Alice May also provide voices.
+Peppa herself has been voiced by several different performers through the years: Lily Snowden-Fine in series 1, Cecily Bloom in season 2, Harley Bird from "Peppa's Christmas" until "Christmas at The Hospital" (being five years old when she started), Amelie Bea Smith from "Valentine's Day" to "House Rules", and Harriette Cox since "The Big Announcement".
+The series has also starred John Sparkes, Morwenna Banks, Richard Ridings, Oliver and Alice May, Vincent van Hulzen, Kira Monteith, and Holly Park.

-On 31 December 2019, Hasbro acquired Entertainment One, including the Peppa Pig franchise, for a US$3.8 billion deal.
+On 31 December 2019, Hasbro acquired Entertainment One (eOne), including the Peppa Pig franchise, for a US$3.8 billion deal, making the franchise one of Hasbro's main brands.
 On 16 March 2021, it was announced that the series was renewed until 2027, with the original creators and studio (Astley Baker Davies) replaced by Karrot Animation (producers of Sarah & Duck).

-On 17 November 2022, Hasbro announced that they would be selling Entertainment One, however the Peppa Pig franchise would remain with Hasbro.
+On 17 November 2022, Hasbro announced that they would be selling eOne's assets, while the Peppa Pig franchise would remain with Hasbro.

 Background

 Taking place in a world where almost all characters are animals, Peppa Pig revolves around the titular character and her family and friends.
 Each episode is approximately five minutes long.
-Each of her friends is a different species of animal.
-Peppa's friends are her age, and Peppa's younger brother George's friends are his age.
-Episodes tend to feature everyday activities such as attending playgroup, going swimming, visits with their grandparents, cousins, and friends, going to the playground or riding their bikes.
+Each of Peppa's friends is a different species of animal.
+Episodes tend to feature everyday activities such as attending playgroup, playing games, visiting relatives and friends, going to the playground, etc.

-The characters wear clothes, live in houses, and drive cars, but still display some characteristics of the animals on which they are based.
-Peppa and her family snort like pigs during conversations in which they are speaking English, and the other animals make their respective noises when they talk, with some exhibiting other characteristics, such as the Rabbit family's squeaking sounds and enjoyment of carrots.
-The Rabbit and Mole families are the exceptions to the rule of human-like habitation, as they live in a burrow in a hill, though it has windows and is furnished in the same way as the other houses.
-The characters blush when embarrassed, and their mouths express other emotions such as sadness, happiness, irritation, bewilderment, and confusion.
-Although the main characters—mostly mammals—are anthropomorphic, other animal characters are not, such as Tiddles the tortoise, Polly Parrot, and the ducks.
-The narrator of the series, John Sparkes, reinforces the action and humour, saying things like "Oh, dear" when something unfortunate happens (such as when George starts crying) or "Look out!" when a character is doing something unsafe (such as Peppa riding her bicycle without looking where she is going).
+The cast wears clothes, live in houses, and speak English, but still display some characteristics of the animals on which they are based; the pigs enjoy jumping in muddy puddles and the rabbits live in a burrow.
+The animals make their respective noises while they talk.
+The characters blush when embarrassed, and their faces express emotions such as happiness, irritation, and bewilderment.
+Most characters are anthropomorphic, with some exceptions, such as Tiddles the Tortoise, Polly Parrot, and Mrs. Duck.

+The narrator of the series, John Sparkes, reinforces the action and humour, usually saying "Oh, dear" when something unfortunate happens (such as when George starts crying).
+Most episodes end with visible characters falling over laughing.